ABOUT US

 From 1984 until 1990, the running of the competitions was taken over by the then London & Home Counties Billiards & Snooker Association.

 Entries to either or both competitions are welcome from any bona fide (reasonably) local League and more than one team per league can be accommodated.
-The current geographical spread is from Newbury (west) to Hammersmith (east) and from Milton Keynes and South Bedfordshire (north) to Epsom (south).
+The current geographical spread is from Reading (west) to Harrow (east) and from Milton Keynes and South Bedfordshire (north) to Epsom (south).

-Teams in the Inter-League competition comprise 6 players and at the start of each match a draw takes place to determine opponents.
+The Inter-League team competition is a knockout between teams of 6 players.
+At the start of each match team captains list their players in the order they wish them to play.
+Cards are then exchanged and the process repeated thus determining opponents and order of play.
 Each pairs' game consists of 2 frames (12 frames for the match).
 In the event of a draw, each team nominates one of their team to play a single frame playoff.
 The final is played over two legs (home and away) eliminating the need for a neutral venue.
-A playoff is conducted only in the event of a 12-12 draw.
+For the final, a playoff is conducted only in the event of an aggregate 12-12 draw.